 There are things you can do to help insure the success of the surgery.
-It is especially important to avoid situations in which you might sustain a blow to the operated eye.
+It is especially important to avoid situations in which you might sustain trauma to the operated eye.
 This could damage or loosen the new cornea.
 In addition, you will need to use eye medications for many months or years and have regular check-ups with your ophthalmologist.
 Failure to follow the schedules for medications and examinations could greatly decrease the chance of a successful surgery.

 The next few paragraphs will describe some problems that could delay or prevent the return of useful sight in your operated eye.
 There is a good chance for successful treatment of these problems if they are treated early.

 There always is a possibility that the body will reject the graft.
 This is like an “allergic” reaction of the body against the donor cornea.
 It can occur any time after the surgery.
 There is a good chance this can be treated successfully if you act immediately.
 There are four danger signs you must know.
 If any of these occur and last for more than 12 hours, you should call your ophthalmologist – even if it is a weekend or a holiday.

 To remember the signs of graft rejection, remember the letters RSVP: